 Your support of our program helps to improve the lives of hundreds of young people – by building their confidence, improving their health and expanding their educational opportunity.Make A Gift >

-Since inception, SquashBusters has served 654 urban youth and continues to reach more and more students each year.
+Since inception, SquashBusters has served more than 700 urban youth and has grown its impact to reach young people in Boston, Lawrence and Providence.

 Founded in 1996 by Greg Zaff, a former squash professional, SquashBusters set out to introduce Boston youth to a sport that would provide them a bridge to college success, broaden their access to opportunities, and teach them to lead healthy lives.